AdobeDocs/campaign-standard.pt-BR/help/automating/using/external-api.md

 >
 >Essa guia é exibida quando o formato **de dados de** resposta é concluído e validado na guia Mapeamento de saída.

-A guia Definição **de** coluna permite especificar com precisão a estrutura de dados de cada coluna para importar dados que não contêm erros e fazer com que eles correspondam aos tipos que já estão presentes no banco de dados do Adobe Campaign para operações futuras.
+The **Column definition** tab allows you to precisely specify the data structure of each column in order to import data that does not contain any errors and make it match the types that are already present in the Adobe Campaign database for future operations.

 ![](assets/externalAPI-column.png)

-Por exemplo, você pode alterar o rótulo de uma coluna, selecionar seu tipo (string, número inteiro, data etc.) ou até mesmo especifique o processamento de erros.
+Por exemplo, você pode alterar o rótulo de uma coluna, selecionar o tipo (sequência, número inteiro, data etc.) ou até mesmo especificar o processamento de erros.

 For more information, refer to the [Load File](../../automating/using/load-file.md) section.